awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent.md

 + Ubuntu Server 16\.04
 + Ubuntu Server 18\.04

-You must manually install the agent on Amazon EC2 instances created from other Linux AMIs and on Linux servers or virtual machines in your on\-premises environment\.
+You must manually install the SSM Agent on Amazon EC2 instances created from other Linux AMIs\.
+You must also manually install SSM Agent on servers or virtual machines in your on\-premises environment\.
+For more information, see [Setting Up AWS Systems Manager in Hybrid Environments](systems-manager-managedinstances.md)\.

 **Note**
-The SSM Agent download and installation process for hybrid instances is different than Amazon EC2 instances\.
-For more information, see [Install SSM Agent on Servers and VMs in a Windows Hybrid Environment](sysman-install-managed-win.md)\.
+SSM Agent is updated whenever changes are made to Systems Manager and when new capabilities are added\.
+AMIs that include SSM Agent by default can take up to two weeks to publish an updated AMI with the newest version of SSM Agent\.
+To ensure that your instances are running the newest version of SSM Agent, we recommend that you create a State Manager association that automatically updates SSM Agent when a new version is available\.
+You can also use Run Command to quickly update one or more instances with the latest version\.
+For more information, see [Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md) \(State Manager\) and [Update the SSM Agent by using Run Command](rc-console.md#rc-console-agentexample)\.

  For information about porting SSM Agent logs to Amazon CloudWatch Logs, see [Monitoring Instances with AWS Systems Manager](monitoring.md)\.